jeetpatel31/cs370-assignments/Video Search Assignment/README.md

 ================================================

-JUST WANTED TO PUT THIS OUT HERE AT THE BEGINNING:
+JUST WANTED TO PUT THIS OUT HERE AT THE BEGINNING: So please open the video-search.ipynb everything is there.

 I wanted to update you on my progress with the project, specifically regarding the setup of Docker and PostgreSQL.
 Unfortunately, I encountered significant challenges in getting them to work properly.
 However, I've managed to find a workaround that I believe will suffice for the time being.